Huskitch/CRUCIBLE/README.md

 # CRUCIBLE
-CRUCIBLE is a 2D isometric game engine written in C++.
+CRUCIBLE is a 2D game engine written in C++, SFML.